mongock/flamingock-docs/site/v1/cli/operations.md

 # migrate all

-Execute all the pending changeUnits, as the standard Mongock migration process.
+Execute all the pending changeUnits, as the standard Flamingock migration process.

 ```bash
 $ ./mongock migrate all -aj <APP_JAR>